AkshayAnil1080/DSA/Count Lucky Permutations - GFG/README.md

 2 ≤ N ≤ 15<br>
 1 ≤ M&nbsp;≤ (N*(N-1))/2<br>
 1&nbsp;≤&nbsp; arr[i], graph[i][j] ≤ N&nbsp;<br>
-There are no self loops and repeated edges in the graph.</span></p>
+There are no self-loops and repeated edges in the graph.</span></p>
 </div>